nfo94/ddd-with-go/chapter3/readme.md

 > If your model has mostly public getter and setter functions, no business logic, or
 > depends on various clients to implement the business logic, you probably have an
 > anemic model.

+> If you want to use an ORM, ensure it does not control how you write your entities in
+> your DDD context; otherwise, you may end up with an anemic model.
+We also want to keep
+> the coupling between our entity and ORM to a minimum.
+Therefore, I recommend you use
+> an adaptor layer to decouple your ORM and DDD entity layer.